EchterAlsFake/Porn_Fetch/README/STATUS.md

 - [x] Removed the metadata functions from Porn Fetch
 - [x] Make the code clearer, so that people who read the code for the first time actually understand what's happening :D
 - [x] Improving terminal debug messages
+- [x] Switching to Qt 6.7
+- [x] Switching to Nuitka build deployment for C code compilation
 - [] Fixing the Android layout once again
 - [] Fixing the Windows performance (idk)
 - [] Compiling for all android architectures